-J. Allen
+J. Allen, B. Scullin

 Learning Outcomes

 The Reading Education Program utilizes the standards for reading professionals as developed by the International Literacy Association.

 Master of Arts in Teaching

-Special Education, M.A.T.
+Teacher Education, M.A.T., Concentrations in Special Education: Adapted Curriculum, General Curriculum

 Degree Requirements

 The Master of Arts in Teaching, with a concentration in Special Education, is a 33-hour degree for students who hold a Bachelor's degree in a field outside of Education.
 This degree results in a Georgia initial teaching certification in Special Education.
 Students may choose between two certification tracks: general curriculum and adapted curriculum.
-Many students who pursue this degree are career changers who want to add a Georgia teaching certificate to an existing degree in an undergraduate content field.
-Students must complete the Georgia Educator Ethics - Program
+Many students who pursue this degree are career changers who want to add a Georgia teaching certificate to an existing degree in

-Entry Assessment and must pass or be exempt from the GACE Program Admission Assessment to be admitted to this program.
+an undergraduate content field.
+Students must complete the Georgia Educator Ethics - Program Entry Assessment and must pass or be exempt from the GACE Program Admission Assessment to be admitted to this program.
 An undergraduate GPA of 2.7 is required for admission.

 Master of Education

 Reading Education, M.Ed.

 Degree Requirements

 Applicants must have a valid, level 4 or higher, Professional, Advanced Professional, or Lead Professional teaching certificate, leadership certificate, service certificate, or Life certificate; and must have at least three years of teaching experience.
 A master's degree in Reading Education can be achieved by completing a 30-hour program.
-The program consists of 3 hours in Technology Integration, 6 hours in Teacher as Leader, 15 hours in Reading-Writing Concentration, 3 hours in Culture and Literacy, and 3 hours in Research.
+The program consists of 3 hours in Technology Integration, 6 hours in ESOL, 15 hours in Reading-Writing Concentration, 3 hours in Culture and Literacy, and 3 hours in Research.

 Special Education, M.Ed.

 Degree Requirements The department offers a M.Ed. in Special Education in the area of General Curriculum.
-Admission to the program requires an applicant to: - 1.
-Complete requirements for a Bachelor's degree from an accredited institution. - 2.
-Present a cumulative 3.0 (4.0 scale) grade point average or higher on all undergraduate - 3.
-Present a current renewable certificate in Special Education. - 4.
-Present current official scores on the Graduate Record Examination (GRE) showing competitive scores. - 5.
-Submit a personal statement of purpose, not to exceed 200 words, that identifies the applicant's reasons for pursuing graduate study.
+Admission to the program requires an applicant to: - Complete requirements for a Bachelor's degree from an accredited institution. - 2.
+Present a cumulative 3.0 (4.0 scale) grade point average or higher on all undergraduate - Present a current renewable certificate in Special Education.
 The M.Ed. in Special Education - General Curriculum is a 36 hour program with 27 hours in the special education core and 9 hours of electives.
 For those students who do not have a degree in special education but do have a clear, renewable, professional teaching certificate in special education, the program consists of 33 credit hours in Special Education and 3 hours of elective credit.
 Courses meet the National Board for Professional Teaching Standards - Exceptional Needs Specialist/Early Childhood through Young Adulthood and the Council for Exceptional Children standards.
 Specialist in Education Special Education, Ed.S.